deficollective/defiscan/src/content/protocols/sky.md

 The minimum delay between approval and execution of a governance proposal is currently **18 hours**.
 Governance proposals have a recurring weekly and monthly schedules.
 Those proposals usually have a courtesy lock duration of 2-3 days before take, but proposals remain possible at any time with the minimum delay.
 Proposals may (but do not have to) include an office-hours modifier that means it can only be executed between 14:00 and 21:00 UTC Monday-Friday.
 There are no minimum amount of tokens to open a proposal or for it to pass, as the protocol uses continuous approval.
 This is explained in more details in the [exit window analysis section](#exit-window-1).

 Emergency measures allow the governance to pause certain contracts through a governance proposal without being subject to the mandatory delay.
-In addition to that an _Emergency Shutdown Module_ (ESM) exists and can definitively shutdown the entire protocol if **500'000** `MKR` tokens are irreversibly sent to the Emergency Shutdown Contract.
+In addition to that an _Emergency Shutdown Module_ (ESM) exists and can irreversibly shutdown the entire protocol if **500'000** `MKR` tokens are sent to the Emergency Shutdown Contract.
+Funds sent to the contract are considered lost no matter the emergency status.

 > Exit Window score: High